 Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Sources of Materials Extraction of materials can disrupt natural land contours and vegetation resulting in accelerated erosion, disturbance in natural drainage patterns, ponding and water logging, and water pollution.
 Prepare list of approved quarry sites and sources of materials PMO, PIU, and MDSC List of approved quarry sites and sources of materials; Bid document to include requirement for verification of suitability of sources and permit for additional quarry sites if necessary.
 During detailed design phase, as necessary with discussion with detailed design engineers and PIUs No cost required.
 Mitigation measures are included as part of TOR of PMO, PIU, and MDSC.
 EMP Implementation Training Irreversible impact to the environment, workers, and community Project manager and all key workers will be required to undergo EMP implementation including spoils management, Standard operating procedures (SOP) for construction works; health and safety (H&S), core labor laws, applicable environmental laws, etc Construction Contractor Proof of completion (Safeguards Compliance Orientation) Posting of proof of completion at worksites Posting of EMP at worksites During detailed design phase prior to mobilization of workers to site Cost of EMP Implementation Orientation Training to contractor is the responsibility of PMO and PIU.
 Other costs responsibility of contractor.
-2. During Const es Topography, landforms, Significant amount of Utilize readily available sources of materials.
-If contractor procures Construction Contractor Records of sources of Monthly by PIU Cost for implementation
+2. During Construction Activities A. Physical Characteristics Topography, Significant Utilize readily available sources of Construction Records of Monthly by Cost for landforms, amount of materials.
+If contractor procures Contractor sources of PIU implementation

 Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds geology and soils gravel, sand, and cement will be required for this subproject.
 Extraction of construction materials may cause localized changes in topography and landforms.
 The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures. materials from existing burrow pits and quarries, ensure these conform to all relevant regulatory requirements. • Borrow areas and quarries (If these are being opened up exclusively for the subproject) must comply with environmental requirements, as applicable.
 No activity will be allowed until formal agreement is signed between PIU, landowner and contractor. materials of mitigation measures responsibility of contractor.
 Water quality Trenching and excavation, run-off from stockpiled materials, and chemical contamination from fuels and lubricants may result to silt-laden Prepare and implement a spoils management plan (see Appendix 8 for outline).
 Prioritize re-use of excess spoils and materials in construction activities.
-If spoils will be disposed, consult with Magura local authority on designated disposal areas.
-All earthworks must be conducted during dry season to the maximum Construction Contractor Areas for stockpiles, storage of fuels and lubricants and waste materials; Number of silt traps installed along trenches leading Visual inspection by PIU and supervision consultants on monthly basis Frequency and Cost for implementation of mitigation measures responsibility of contractor.
+If spoils will be disposed, consult with Chapai Nawabgonj local authority on designated disposal areas.
+All earthworks must be conducted Construction Contractor Areas for stockpiles, storage of fuels and lubricants and waste materials; Number of silt traps installed along trenches leading Visual inspection by PIU and supervision consultants on monthly basis Frequency and Cost for implementation of mitigation measures responsibility of contractor.